 The First Week After Surgery

-The first week after surgery is the critical phase where you need to take extra care.
+The first week after surgery is a critical phase during which you need to take extra care.
 It is vital to keep your head elevated during this time, even while sleeping, to keep the inflammation at bay.
-The bandages are usually removed a few days post-surgery, but after their removal, you should wear a protective headband at night when sleeping for several weeks post-surgery.
+The bandages are usually removed a few days after surgery, but after their removal, you should wear a protective headband at night when sleeping for several weeks after surgery.

 The Following Weeks After Surgery

 In the following weeks after surgery, you might notice some degree of redness and swelling, which is a normal part of the healing process.
-A follow-up appointment with your doctor is also expected within this period.
-Here, the doctor will assess your recovery process, check any residual swelling, and address any concerns that you might have.
+During this period, you are expected to have a follow-up appointment with your doctor.
+The doctor will assess your recovery, check any residual swelling, and address any concerns that you might have.

 Signs of a Successful Recovery